 Here is a list of my top interests:

 - Science in general.
 I have a variety of interests in Science and Technology, including Astronomy, Geology, Climatology, Nanotechnologies, 3D printing, and many others, along with the philosophical aspects that come with science, which are getting trickier every day (AI – Singularity, anyone?
-Trans Humanism, Genetic Tampering etc.).
+Trans-Humanism, Genetic Tampering, etc.).
 “Doubt” is my core philosophy.
 Some people find it may cause anxiety for them.
 For me, it is quite the opposite, I find doubt very liberating!
-The flip side of the coin, “absolute certainty” to me is a prison that causes one to be constantly on alert, in case something might challenge that certainty and destroy this carefully crafted static world.
-The result of all those blind beliefs is a buried and unconscious anxiety, while feeling some sort of self-confidence on the surface, which in reality is only a mask for deep-rooted fear and dread.
+The flip side of the coin, “absolute certainty”, to me is a prison that causes one to be constantly on alert, in case something challenges that certainty and destroys this carefully-crafted static world.
+The result of all those blind beliefs is a buried and unconscious anxiety while feeling some sort of self-confidence on the surface, which in reality is only a mask for deep-rooted fear and dread.

 - Libre Money and money in general.
 Not long ago, I considered money to be an extremely boring and pointless subject.
 However, I came to get more interested in it through technology.
 I understood that the “blockchain” can free us from the limitations and flaws of the current banking system and of centralized authorities in general.
 Not with Bitcoin or many other cryptocurrencies, but with a unique type of currencies called “Libre Currencies”.
 In fact, one such currency already exists, it is called Ğ1 and is powered by Duniter.
 I’m participating in the effort to translate some of the material there, including the Relative Theory of Money, which is the underlying theory for Libre Currencies.
 I have also written a program to help animators of the game Ğeconomicus (which is a good introduction to Libre Money).